Wok & Skillet

 pork belly cubes with salt

-While the pork is marinating, prepare the sauce by combining 2 cups of water, ¼ cup of regular soy sauce, 1 tablespoon of dark soy sauce, and ¼ cup white vinegar in a bowl or mixing cup.
+While the pork is resting, prepare the sauce by combining 2 cups of water, ¼ cup of regular soy sauce, 1 tablespoon of dark soy sauce, and ¼ cup white vinegar in a bowl or mixing cup.

 Heat 3 tablespoons of cooking oil in a large dutch oven or pot over medium-high heat.